Web Hosting Performance Test: 120 Days of Real Data

 - Plan cost: $5.99/month × 12 months = $71.88 paid upfront

-- WordPress version: 6.4.2 (auto-updated to 6.4.3 on Dec 11—one day before I manually updated the others)
+- WordPress version: 6.4.2 (auto-updated to 6.4.3 on December 11, one day before Mitchell manually updated the other two test sites.
+This demonstrates GoDaddy’s automatic update feature in practice.)

 - Theme: Astra 4.5.2